nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You can enter your food intake and the exercises that you have done for the day, and track your net calories along the way.
 If you are unsure of what exercises to do, you can also ask for recommendations from Fitr.

-This user guide provides a detailed documentation on how to use Fitr, and also shows you how to get started using Fitr.
+This user guide provides a detailed documentation on how to use Fitr and shows you how to get started using Fitr.

 ## 1.1 Prerequisites
 You must have **Java 11** or above installed on your computer.
 You must also be comfortable using the command line or the terminal.